 Ashoor Guest House is another good place to stay.
 You can contact Manzoor bhai at 9419800776.
 These people are very warm, a part of the Balti culture.

-After a long day from Leh via Nubra valley, we reached there at about 4pm.
+After a long day from Leh via Khardung La and Nubra valley, we reached there at about 4pm.
 We decided to take a walk in the village.
-We climbed a steep way on a hill and was surprised to see a vast stretch of plateau with fields and some houses as well.
+We climbed a steep way on a hill and was surprised to see a vast stretch of the plateau with fields and some houses as well.

-We could see K2 peak, (also known as Mount Godwin-Austen) – the second highest mountain in the world, after Mount Everest.
+The villagers say that we can see K2 peak, but that is not true.
+K2 is also known as Mount Godwin-Austen) – the second-highest mountain in the world, after Mount Everest.
 Its located on the China-Pakistan border.

 The village is located on the banks of the meandering Shyok river.

 The residents of the place belong to an ethnic community – Baltistani and they follow Islam.
 They speak Urdu and Ladakhi as well.

 The bridge between the villages of Youl and Pharol.